xieyuheng/inner/note/category-theory/category-theory-for-programmers.md

 The next question we should ask is how many terminal objects are there?
 Terminal object is not unique.
-Terminal object is unique up to unique isomorphism.
+Terminal object is unique up to unique isomorphism (we can prove this).

 Actually, to express uniqueness of terminal object, we need equivalence relation between objects,